-8 USSG §2B1.1, comment. (n.3(A)(iii)).
+&lt;sup>8 USSG §2B1.1, comment. (n.3(A)(iii)).

-9 USSG §2B1.1, comment. (n.3(A)(iv)).
+&lt;sup>9 USSG §2B1.1, comment. (n.3(A)(iv)).

-10 USSG §2B1.1, comment. (n.4(E)).
-The Commission, among other things, created this guidance for victims in cases involving means of identification to address those victims whose identification was used but were reimbursed by a third party.
+USSG §2B1.1, comment. (n.4(E)).
+The Commission, among other things, created this guidance for victims in cases involving means of identification to address those victims whose identification was used but who were reimbursed by a third party.
 See USSG App.
 C, amend.
 726 (effective Nov.
-1, 2009) ("The Commission determined that such an individual should be considered a "victim" for purposes of subsection (b)(2) because such an individual, even if fully reimbursed, must often spend significant time resolving credit problems and related issues, and such lost time may not be adequately accounted for in the loss calculations under the guidelines.").

-definition of "means of identification" from 18 U.S.C. § 1028(d)(7) but require that "such means of identification shall be of an actual (i.e., not fictitious) individual, other than the defendant or a person for whose conduct the defendant is accountable under §1B1.3 (Relevant Conduct)."
-11
+1, 2009) ("The Commission determined that such an individual should be considered a 'victim' for purposes of subsection (b)(2) because such an individual, even if fully reimbursed, must often spend significant time resolving credit problems and definition of "means of identification" from 18 U.S.C. § 1028(d)(7) but require that "such means of identification shall be of an actual (i.e., not fictitious) individual, other than the defendant or a person for whose conduct the defendant is accountable under §1B1.3 (Relevant Conduct)."